exevil/rss-buddy/README.md

 - **main**: Contains the source code and all scripts
 - **output**: Contains only the processed feeds and state data

+The main codebase consists of these key files:
+- `rss_processor.py`: The main script that processes RSS feeds and creates filtered outputs
+- `state_manager.py`: Manages the state tracking to avoid reprocessing articles
+- `generate_pages.py`: Creates HTML pages for browsing the feeds
+- `rss-buddy.sh`: A convenience shell script to run the processor

 This separation keeps the repository clean and makes it easier to browse either the code or the generated feeds.

 ## Features